Chandler Bing: Appearances

-Chandler works in 'Statistical analysis and Data reconfiguration,' but loathes it, although it pays well.
+Chandler works in "statistical analysis and data reconfiguration," but loathes it, although it pays well.

 Chandler was Ross Geller's roommate in college.
 Chandler met his future wife Monica Geller while celebrating Thanksgiving with the Geller family during his first year at college.
 On a tip from Monica, Chandler later moved to Apartment number 19 in Greenwich Village, Manhattan, across the hall from Monica and her roommate Phoebe Buffay.
 After his roommate Kip moves out, actor Joey Tribbiani moves in with Chandler, who becomes his best friend.

 Ross and Chandler have been best friends since their freshman year in college, where they were roommates.
-They were in a band together.
+They were in a band together called “Way No Way”.
 Chandler also learned "Hug and Roll" from Ross when he was dating Janice.

 Until moving in with Monica, Chandler shared an apartment with Joey.
 Chandler and Joey's apartment is an important focal point for the series as one of the few meeting areas of the gang.
 The two form a close and enduring friendship, and get into many humorous situations.
 In the pilot episode of the sequel series Joey, Joey's sister Gina briefly expresses her belief that Joey and Chandler were a gay couple.

-When Chandler first meets Joey and interviews him as a roommate, the two start off on the wrong foot when Joey says that he "is cool with the gay thing" (Joey assuming that Chandler is gay).
+When Chandler first meets Joey and interviews him as a roommate, the two start off on the wrong foot when Joey says that he is "cool with the gay thing" (Joey assuming that Chandler is gay).
 Chandler initially chooses Eric, a fashion photographer with a porn-star sister as his roommate, but after their eccentric neighbor Mr. Heckles (Larry Hankin) tells Eric that he is Chandler's new roommate and is able to open Chandler's unlocked door, Eric leaves.
 Chandler assumes that Eric simply did not turn up, and he gives the keys to Joey, but soon finds that they have a lot in common, including a fondness for Baywatch and beer.
 Chandler often supports Joey throughout the show, by always supporting Joey at every step of his roller-coaster of a career in show business besides paying the rent, paying for Joey's head-shots, buying most of the food, and even giving money to Joey for his numerous dates.
 Even when buying a new house for his own family, Chandler reveals that he is going to have a 'Joey room' in it for him.